PikiLee/chatboot/README.md

 A self-host chatGpt bot.
-Every post that @you would get a reply from chatgpt.
+Every post that @ the bot would get a reply from chatgpt.

 + Now only support Weibo